Muhammed-IB/DST_facade_design2/README.md

 ---

-## ⚙️ How It Works (TL;DR)
+## ⚙️ How It Works

-* CSVs are loaded from Google Sheets (one per metric)
-* Sliders in the UI allow users to adjust weights for criteria and sub-criteria
+* Sliders in the UI allow users to adjust weights for criteria
 * The `ahpy` library builds the AHP comparison tree dynamically
 * Results are ranked and visualized as: